 Introduction

-“I’ve been focusing on giving specific feedback to players and using video clips to help them understand.”
+“I have been focusing on giving specific feedback to players and using video clips to help them understand.”

 This coach’s development focus highlights a crucial skill gap: Most coaches give general feedback when specific feedback drives real improvement.